 - Mary Catherine Chase, Director, Communications and Strategic Partnerships

-- Jessica Miller, Program Manager, Africa, Asia, Oceania and the Middle East
+- Jessica Miller, University Relations Manager, Africa, Asia, Oceania and the Middle East

 - Wade Angeli, Marketing Coordinator